meinzer1899/blog/_posts/2020-10-12-lesson-1-summary.md

 categories: [fast.ai, 2020, summary, lesson 1]
 comments: true
 image: images/2020-10-12/teddy-post.jpeg
-title: Lesson 1 summary
+title: Summary of fast.ai Course 2020 Lesson 1
 ---

-# Limitations Inherited to ML
+## Limitations Inherited to ML

 A model cannot be created without data.
 Models outputs are *predictions*, not *actions*.
 The data can be divided into